shivannis/xandr-docs-public/xandr-docs/articles/monetize/seller-slot-analytics-report.md

 # Seller slot analytics

 > [!NOTE]
 > This functionality currently is in **Alpha**.
 It is still under development and might change without notice.
-Contact your Xandr Account Representative to get enabled.
+Contact your Microsoft Advertising Account Representative to get enabled.

 ## Seller slot analytics